 Getting dirt stains on your clothes is never fun, but you can quickly and easily remove them if you follow our helpful tips above.

-For cases of severe dirt or mud stains, Mulberrys offers professional dry cleaning with a 100% satisfaction guarantee in Dallas, Minneapolis and San Francisco!
+For cases of severe dirt or mud stains, Mulberrys offers professional dry cleaning with a 100% satisfaction guarantee in Minneapolis and San Francisco!